Photosensitive epilepsy: Law

-A law requiring PSE warnings be displayed on packages and stores was passed by the State of New York.
+A law requiring PSE warnings be displayed on packages and stores was proposed by the State of New York.

-Games
+The Online Safety Act 2023 makes it a criminal offence in England, Wales and Northern Ireland to deliberately send or show flashing images to people with the goal of causing harm to those with photosensitive epilepsy with up to 5 years in prison.

+Video games

 The first case of epileptiform seizures related to a video game was reported in 1981.
 Since then, "many cases of seizures triggered by video games were reported, not only in photosensitive, but also in nonphotosensitive children and adolescents with epilepsy...
 Specific preventive measures concerning the physical characteristics of images included in commercially available video games (flash rate, choice of colours, patterns, and contrast) can lead in the future to a clear decrease of this problem."
 Risks can be reduced through measures such as keeping a safe distance away from the screen (at least 2 meters).

 While computer displays in general present very little risk of producing seizures in PSE patients (much less risk than that presented by television sets), video games with rapidly changing images or highly regular patterns can produce seizures, and video games have increased in importance as triggers as they have become more common.
 Some people with no prior history of PSE may first experience a seizure while playing a video game.
 Often the sensitivity is very specific, e.g., it may be a specific scene in a specific game that causes seizures, and not any other scenes.
 Despite this, there are questions on the dangers of this, and calls for testing all video games for causing PSE.